JMRMEDEV/vengayam/README.md

 ### CashInCashOut

 Component that takes a JSON array as an attribute and display month graphics based on it.
-It can focus a specific month and show the scpecific quantities related to it.
+It can focus a specific month and show the specific quantities related to it.
 It sets a maximum and average values based on all the passed data for plotting the information.

 **TODO:**